JavierPadronGarcia/PlanetDiscovery/README.md

 The project was developed following software development best practices.
 A decoupled architecture was used to separate the backend from the frontend.
 Additionally, a relational database was used to store planet information.
 </br></br>

+The backend was tested with postman, click here to see the [workspace]

 ### Built With

 * [![Angular][Angular]][Angular-url]